AhtiAhde/DramaticaAnnotationTool/README.md

 ## Current Version

 Currently the admin panel and book import features are disabled from Heroku as there is no proper filesystem and S3 buckets must be used instead (or something similar).
-For this reason only the books section is enabled.
+For this reason only the books section is enabled on the web UI.
 You can see a list of books and automatically detected characters for each book.
 No annotation enabled yet.

 ## Full Feature Set